Samundrakarki/GPU-parallel-preconditioner-for-Approximated-Krylov-based-Kernel-Ridge-Regression-training/readme.md

 **Author: Samundra karki**<br>
 **Work: Bachlor's Thesis**<br>
 **Title: GPU-Parallel Preconditioner for Approximated Krylov-based kernel ridge regression training**<br><br>

+**Description**<br><br>
+The gist of this project is to reduce the time complexity of the krenel ridge regression from O(n^3) to O(n^2) using the conjugate graident method.
+To further improve the algorithm, we use GPU for parallel computing and the concept of approximate lagrange basis and morton code.
+The author of the code of the morton code is Peter Zaspel.
+Futher detials is found in the .pdf document.

 **Instruction** <br>
 To compile: **make** <br>
 To execute: **./preconditioned_kerenl_ridge_regression**<br><br>